 the professor's dismissal of the notion drove the student to show up his instructor by establishing the delivery system, thereby proving him a jackass.
 Instead, the tale is far more mundane.

 In 1965, while he was earning a Bachelor's degree in economics at Yale University, Frederick Smith penned a term paper for Professor Challis A. Hall's Economics 43A class which contained an outline for a delivery service that would use a "hub and spokes" concept to

 handle the routing of parcels.
 (This plan entails first directing packages through a central sorting facility before dispatching them onwards to their

 intended destinations.)
 Such plan did eventually form the backbone of Federal Express, a company Smith started in 1971 upon his return from Vietnam, where he served as an officer in the U.S. Marine Corps from 1966 to 1970.

 A number of sources assert the term paper earned a C from the instructor who marked it.
 However, while that aspect of the tale has been widely touted as fact, it does not appear to be verifiable.
 Smith himself fed the acceptance of this element of the story by once stating in an offhand comment about the term paper that "I guess I got my usual gentlemanly C," but in a 2002 interview Smith acknowledged that "I don't really remember what grade I got.
 I probably didn't get a very good one, though, because it wasn't a well-thought-out paper."
 (Questioning Professor Hall, the man who bestowed the grade, is out of the question because he died in 1968.)

-Smith makes no mention in his various recountings about the term paper story of the professor's having written dismissive comments on it or of having told him afterwards that the idea was flawed or unworkable.
+Smith made no mention in his various recountings about the term paper story of the professor's having written dismissive comments on it or of having told him afterwards that the idea was flawed or unworkable.
 That aspect of the tale appears to have been added by those who have repeated it over the years.